-- To the unit: 1.
-Improve the quality of MA student experiences by ensuring availability of course offerings, identifying sources of financial support that would allow a more direct path through the program, and conducting meetings and community building experiences to improve the MA student experience. - 2.
+- Improve the quality of MA student experiences by ensuring availability of course offerings, identifying sources of financial support that would allow a more direct path through the program, and conducting meetings and community building experiences to improve the MA student experience. - 2.
 Work with the deans of the College of Arts and Sciences and of the Graduate School to explore possibilities involved with offering a PhD course of study, and weigh the impacts of such a program on the MA program.
-Approval of a PhD program should be contingent upon solving problems regarding dissatisfaction among MA students. - Continue to grow the number of undergraduate students enrolled in the major by increasing the visibility of course offerings-for instance, through online media. - 4.
+Approval of a PhD program should be contingent upon solving problems regarding dissatisfaction among MA students. - 3.
+Continue to grow the number of undergraduate students enrolled in the major by increasing the visibility of course offerings-for instance, through online media. - 4.
 Examine how current faculty may be able to develop stronger and more interdisciplinary teaching ties with other departments, possibly by developing courses addressing the intersection of race and religion to build new collaborations with, for example, faculty in Ethnic Studies, the Center for Asian Studies, or the Leeds School of Business.

-- 5. Make a strong case for future faculty hires by hiring faculty who specialize in the intersection of race and religion, as well as gender and religion.
+Make a strong case for future faculty hires by hiring faculty who specialize in the intersection of race and religion, as well as gender and religion.
 Diversify the current faculty by attracting female candidates or those from populations underrepresented in higher education.
-When the first priority of hiring a scholar of Buddhist religions is met, focus on hiring a scholar of Latino religions. - Consider providing the department additional office space; in particular, consider options for collocating the department chair with the faculty. - Consider funding an additional full-time assistant to work on such matters as increasing undergraduate awareness of RLST course offerings. - Consider RLST faculty arguments for offering a PhD program, factoring in the trade-offs associated with of building the quality of course offerings at a time of lower budgets and tighter constraints on course numbers.
+When the first priority of hiring a scholar of Buddhist religions is met, focus on hiring a scholar of Latino religions.
+To the dean of the College of Arts and Sciences and to the dean of Graduate Studies: - 6.
+Consider providing the department additional office space; in particular, consider options for collocating the department chair with the faculty. - Consider funding an additional full-time assistant to work on such matters as increasing undergraduate awareness of RLST course offerings. - 8.
+Consider RLST faculty arguments for offering a PhD program, factoring in the trade-offs associated with of building the quality of course offerings at a time of lower budgets and tighter constraints on course numbers.
 Analyze the impact on the MA program. - 9.
 If a PhD program is to be pursued, work with RLST and the Graduate School to explore how the department might best conceive of a PhD degree program, strategically growing and diversifying course offerings that would attract students beyond RLST.
-This could be done cooperatively with other departments. - To the Office of Advancement:10.
-Work with RLST to outline a fundraising strategy to provide additional scholarship support for MA students.
+This could be done cooperatively with other departments.
+To the Office of Advancement: